praveenraghuvanshi1512/EIP4/Session1/Assignment1/Readme.md

 4. **1x1 Convolution**

-   It's a special type of convolution used to reduce the filters without changing other parameters.
+   It's a special type of convolution used to reduce the channels without changing other parameters.
+It is going to combine those features which are contextually linked together.

 5. **3x3 Convolution**

    Its a standard convolution with 3x3 kernel and reduces the dimensionality by 2 in every layer.
 With 3x3 we can make any size of kernel.
+3x3 is a feature extractor

 6. **Feature Maps**